 Conglomerate organizations acquire various companies for the pure purpose of making money.
 Profits are more important to these companies than quality; especially when the company is not focused on a particular genre of product.
 When a conglomerate diversifies by expanding into unrelated industries through acquisitions, they are typically not interested or capable of improving product.
 Instead they find ways to make the product cheaper so they can profit more.
 Yankee Candle is an example of this behavior.

-The new owner of Yankee Candle started making change to the product – cheaper to manufacture with greater profits.
+The new owner of Yankee Candle started making changes to the product – cheaper to manufacture with greater profits.
 The wax doesn’t burn as well, and it burns faster.
 On top of that, they started making the scents much stronger and less pleasant.

 A few years later, Jarden bought the company that owned the WoodWick Candle brand.
 If it had been the original Yankee Candle, I imagine that they would have done wonders for both brands through that merger.
 Merging the best of Yankee with the best of WoodWick would make great wooden wicked candles.
 Alas, the new owner of WoodWick started making changes.
 Cheaper to manufacture with greater profits.
 The wax doesn’t burn as well and it burns faster.
 That’s a familiar statement.
 The diversifying conglomerate strikes again.